UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 * cp
 * none of the above

-Solution: none of the above!
+Solution: none of the above.

 ### What are loops
 Loops are key to productivity improvements through automation as they allow us to execute commands repetitively.